jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

-FastForth for MSP430FRxxxxTI's chips, from 16k FRAM
+FastForth for MSP430FRxxxx TI's chips, from 16k FRAM
 ==================================================

 Tested on all MSP-EXP430FRxxxx TI launchpads (5739,5969,5994,6989,4133,2355,2433) and CHIPSTICKFR2433, at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz with FR23xx,FR57xx devices.